lamalab-org/matextract-book/content/background/resources_LLMs.md

 # Overview on the working principles of LLMs

 In this notebook, we have compiled a list of valuable resources to help you understand how Large Language Models (LLMs) work.
-Here you will find accessible explanations of the fundamental principles behind these models.
+Here, you will find accessible explanations of the fundamental principles behind these models.

 ## 💻 Online resources